Get Started

 ```bash

-npm install @dnd-kit/core @dnd-kit/sortable @dnd-kit/utilities lucide-react
+npm install @dnd-kit/core @dnd-kit/sortable @dnd-kit/utilities @phosphor-icons/react

 ```